theodox/ta_101/TA coding 101.md

 Don't.

 We need to _think_ about future problems and try to solve today's issues without prejudicing future enhancements.
 But we don't want to actually write code that we don't need right now.

 The hard truth of TA life is that the future we are envisioning may not ever arrive, or will arrive in an almost unrecognizable form.
 So, **don't do work today to solve a problem that may never come to pass**.
+[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it#:~:text=%22You%20aren't%20gonna%20need,add%20functionality%20until%20deemed%20necessary.) is a good guest in your planning conversations.

 An idea for how to solve a future problem is a great note to put into a comment or @todo.
 But don't write future code until it serves a present need.
 Long-lived library and especially framework code need to be more future-friendly.
 However, even there it's a good idea to write as little code as is practical today.

 ### Garden Your Code

 Code is alive.
 We want to guide its growth and trim it back when it gets overgrown.
 An ongoing diet of small upgrades and improvements is better than letting code rot for years and then doing dramatic, drastic surgery on it.
+A commitment to ongoing improvement makes is safe to defer tomorrow's problems to tomorrow and solve them when we know what they really look like.

-Refactoring is just an ongoing part of maintenance --  not a scary dramatic intervention.
+Refactoring is just an ongoing part of maintenance -- It should not be seen as a scary dramatic intervention.
 For this reaon, we want to be comfortable with refactoring as a regular part of our work.
 We want to do as much testing as possible so that maintenance can be done with maximum safety and minimal disruption.

 We also want to retire code that's not serving a purpose any longer.
 It's all backed up, if we need it again some day we can find it again.
 But leaving unused code around provides a temptation to borrow from it -- thereby to keep alive not just the one function that was borrowed, but all of its dependencies alive.